 The following resources offer insights and information for supervisors to apply to the strategies they already use and to help generate new ideas.

 As UO is a residential university, the in-person student experience benefits from a community which includes a principally in-person workforce.
 While many positions require the employee to work primarily at a UO location, UO supports the use of flexible work arrangements in situations where there is a mutual benefit to the employee and university.
-The pandemic has shown us how many of our employees have continued to be effective when not on campus, and we look forward to the continued, strategic use of flexible work to meet university and employee needs into the future.

 The following resources will help you assess operational needs, evaluate options, and effectively implement arrangements.